 \section{INTRODUCTION}

 Quantum non-locality and contextuality are fundamentally important properties unique to Quantum Theory (QT) and have been a topic of interest in the scientific community since the pioneering works \cite{Gleason,1_Bell,2,3}.
-A solid understanding of these fundamental concepts and their relations are essential in QT.
+A solid understanding of these fundamental concepts and their relations is essential in QT.
 These characteristics are counterintuitive and incompatible with the classical approach because, in quantum physics, the measurement context does affect the outcome.
 Also, a quantum measurement is independent of local restrictions imposed by classical physics.
-These quantum-unique features are intriguing; consequently, new questions have been asked if QT is a complete theory.
+These quantum-unique features are intriguing; consequently, new questions have arisen about whether QT is a complete theory.
 Therefore, it has been argued that there may be some missing pieces of the puzzle, namely, the hidden variables; however, this argument has later been denied \cite{1_Bell,2,3,4_Bell,5,6}.
 The most basic examples of classical inequalities regarding the number of measurements are the Clauser-Horne-Shimony-Holt (CHSH) inequality and the Klyachko-Can-Binicio\u{g}lu-Shumovsky (KCBS) inequality \cite{CHSH,KCBS1,KCBS4}.
 These measurement scenarios allow us to test quantum correlations (contextuality and non-locality).
 We will mention the CHSH and the KCBS measurement scenarios and show the relationship between the non-locality and contextuality of the symmetric two-qubit states.
 It is known that some qutrit states exhibit contextuality intrinsically, and one can say that they are compatible with quantum predictions \cite{8,9}.
 Since they are single-particle states, entanglement is not involved in this case.
 Increasing the number of measurements lets us observe contextuality for every qutrit state \cite{10,11}.

 The outline of this paper is as follows: We will briefly discuss the KCBS inequality.
-Later, we will introduce the subgroup of symmetric two-qubit states and the corresponding qutrit states for each.
+Later, we will introduce the family of symmetric two-qubit states and the corresponding qutrit states for each.
 After that, we will mention the maximal violation of the KCBS and CHSH inequalities for a given concurrence (degree of entanglement).
-Using the correlation through concurrence, we will finally give a new non-contextuality bound for the CHSH test.
+Using the concurrence-based correlation, we will finally derive a new non-contextuality bound for the CHSH test.